MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 * _autoapply_ if true (default), allow auto-applying of the item
 * _min_match_ modifies Vespuccis matching algorithm to use the specified number of fixed tag matches instead of expecting all to match
 * _value_count_key_ reference to a tag that will hold the number of values this multiselect should contain.
 Example for the destination:lanes tag this would be value_count_key="lanes"
+* _alternative_ indicates that the preset_link points to an alternative tagging of the object